Main menu

 3.1.3.
 Accessories connected to protective systems must be capable of withstanding the expected maximum explosion pressure without losing their capacity to function.

 3.1.4.
-The reactions caused by pressure in peripheral equipment and connected pipe-
+The reactions caused by pressure in peripheral equipment and connected pipe-work must be taken into consideration in the planning and design of protective systems.

 3.1.6.
 Explosion suppression systems Explosion suppression systems must be so planned and designed that they react to an incipient explosion at the earliest possible stage in the event of an incident and counteract it to best effect, which due regard to the maximum rate of pressure increase and the maximum explosion pressure.